qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Coupled-Transmons/Use Case 4 - Single- and Two-Qubit State and Process Tomography/README.md

 The qubits elements `q1_xy` and `q2_xy` have several operations defined that correspond to X/2, Y/2, -X/2, -Y/2, X and Y gates.
 The envelopes are Gaussian (although this can be changed by the user), with optional Gaussian DRAG corrections, parameters (amplitudes, lengths, Gaussian sigmas, etc.), that need to be calibrated.

 The qubits' flux elements, `q1_z` and `q2_z`, have a single "zero_flux" operation that is not used.
-Instead, the constant DC offsets, which set the qubits at their flux sweet spots throughout an entire QUA program, need to be calibrated and the values assigned to 'max_frequency_point_q1' and 'max_frequency_point_q2'.
+Instead, the constant DC offsets (which are configured in the controllers section) which set the qubits at their flux sweet spots throughout an entire QUA program, need to be calibrated and the values assigned to 'max_frequency_point_q1' and 'max_frequency_point_q2'.

-The tunable coupler `tc12`, similarly, has a single "zero_flux" operation that is not used, but rather the constant DC offset value for the corresponding flux line needs to be calibrated such that the coupling between qubits 1 and 2 is turned off, and the value of this offset assigned to 't12_coupling_off_flux_value'.
+The tunable coupler `tc12`, similarly, has a single "zero_flux" operation that is not used, but rather the constant DC offset value for the corresponding flux line needs to be calibrated such that the coupling between qubits 1 and 2 is turned off, and the value of this offset assigned is to 't12_coupling_off_flux_value'.